brucemack/microlink/README.md

 ## Current Parts List (HW)

 * The main processor is a Pi Pico W (RP2040) development board.
 This includes WIFI connectivity.  $6.00 on DigiKey.
-Work is underway to provide a 4G cellular data option using a SIM7600 module.
-More on this to follow.
+* A 4G cellular data option is available using a SIM7600 module.
 * Audio output generation uses the MicroChip MCP4725 I2C digital-to-analog converter.  $1.27 on DigiKey.
 * Isolation transformers and optocouplers are used to eliminate the need for common ground between the radio and the MicroLink system.
 This helps to reduce digital noise.